UziTech/js-date-format/README.md

 Demo
 ====

-download zip and open js-date-format.html to try a demo
+go to http://uzitech.com/files/dateformat.php for a demo or download the zip and open js-date-format.html